 - 362 affordable for-rent apartments completed or under construction to date

 - Land designated and being held to meet 20% affordable for-rent agreement

-Forest City donates the land or offers cash subsidies to local builders that specialize in building these homes.
+Forest City (now Brookfield Properties) donates the land or offers cash subsidies to local builders that specialize in building these homes.
 One such builder, the Northeast Denver Housing Center (NDHC), is an organization

 Stapleton has partnered with since 2007.
 They recently brought to market the Northfield Apartments, which are 84 affordable rental units.
 Additionally, NDHC has completed five stages of its For Sale income qualified Spruce Townhomes, which consist of 83 units in two locations in Stapleton—one across from Central Park and the other off Montview Boulevard.
 The units are two-bedroom and three-bedroom townhomes priced for households making at or below 80% of the area median income.
 Among the affordable for sale homes currently under construction at Stapleton by Northeast Denver Housing Center are 40 townhomes across the street from Stapleton’s transit oriented development at Central Park Station on the RTD A-line

 “The availability of affordable housing in a city and community can serve as the measure of its health and sustainability,’ said Getabecha Mekonnen, Executive Director, as he explained NDHC’s commitment to affordable housing.
 “By working collaboratively with the public and private sector we at NDHC have been able to build affordable rental and homeownership units throughout Denver.
 Learning from our past, today we work hard to place housing units close to amenities ( jobs, schools, shopping, entertainment, transportation) and design livable and affordable units that can contribute to the health, social and economic wellbeing of our clients.”

 One Spruce Townhomes new resident, Taylor Norvell commented, “This home was an answer to our prayer and it is such a wonderful place to raise our growing family.”